Peter Singer: Personal life

 Since 1968, Singer has been married to Renata Singer (née Diamond; born in 1947 in Wałbrzych, Poland).
-They have three children: Ruth, a textile artist; Marion, a law student and youth arts specialist; and Esther, a linguist and teacher.
+They have three children: Ruth, a textile artist; Marion, a lawyer and youth arts specialist; and Esther, a linguist and teacher.
 Singer's wife is a novelist and author, and has collaborated on publications with her husband.
 Until 2021, she was president of the Kadimah Jewish Cultural Centre and National Library in Melbourne.